 - 1. All parents are welcome in the classroom and are invited to participate in activities. - 2.
 Our environment reflects diversity with dolls, posters, art materials and activities that represent or address different races and cultures.
 People with varying physical abilities are also represented and respected including those who are physically challenged. - 3.
-Girls and boys are treated as equally capable and interested in all activities, girls do play in the block area and boys do engage in dramatic play in the housekeeping corner.
+All children are treated as equally capable and interested in all activities.
 Our goal is to develop fine human beings who share in the activities and responsibilities of life. - 4.
 Prejudiced or biased behavior or language is not accepted at DISCOVERY any more than is mistreatment of another person. - 5.
 We recognize and respect that families may take many forms and lifestyles.
 We also know that many parents feel alone or unsure about parenting.
 We can help with parenting classes and can refer you to other sources of support. - 6.
 We will use books and discussions to promote positive social behaviors and discourage bias against others.
 We talk about both the similarities and differences among us in such a way as to show appreciation for our individuality as well as our commonality. - 7.
 As far as we are able, our staff and board of directors will reflect the human diversity among us.
 Discovery observes a non-discriminatory policy regarding all admissions.